sri96/nila/README.md

 # Nila

-Nila is a dialect of Coffeescript that leans towards a more Ruby oriented syntax.
+Nila is a dialect of Coffeescript with a Rubyspired syntax.
 Nilac is the official compiler for the Nila language.
 Nila is still in its infancy and is not suitable for day to day usage.

 ## Requirements

 You will definitely need

-* Ruby (1.90>) and Rubygems
+* Ruby 2.0 and Rubygems
 * Node.js with NPM

 ## Installation